gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

 - higher yields than govt bc higher risk, credit quality determines interest rate

 #### Terminology
-- par or face valu is amount needed for which bonds can be redeemed for at maturity
+- par or face value is amount needed for which bonds can be redeemed for at maturity
   - actual price of bond would be different from face value except at redermption
   - corporate bonds normally have $1000 par values when issued